 PROJECT HIGHLIGHT:

-This project will combine methods of Indigenous Ecological Knowledge and Western-biased Science to understand how two non-native seaweeds may be impacting the native ecosystem and will engage in community conversations regarding food sovereignty as well as subsistence and it’s use in ecological management.
+This project combines methods of Indigenous Ecological Knowledge and Western-based science to understand how two non-native seaweeds may be impacting the native ecosystem.
+The team will engage in community conversations regarding food sovereignty and subsistence and its use in ecological management.

 PROJECT SUMMARY:

-Researchers will work with Kumeyaay and Black community members in a collaborative effort to revitalize knowledge systems and better understand the establishment, survival and spread of two invasive macroalgal species - kelp Undaria pinnatifida and Sargassum horneri.
+Researchers are working with community members in a collaborative effort to revitalize knowledge systems and better understand the establishment, survival and spread of two invasive macroalgal species: kelp Undaria pinnatifida and Sargassum horneri.
 The researchers will host Knowledge Sharing, Community Science, and Food Lab community events to co-produce a scientific approach, conduct observational surveys, and dialogue on food sovereignty in the context of ecological management.

 This community-driven study will fill knowledge gaps by determining if there’s a negative impact on local subtidal communities so limited management resources in California can be allocated efficiently.
-This information will also answer questions from the Kumeyaay community regarding what seaweeds could be used in Indigenous dishes while Black community members will learn new ways to locally harvest seaweeds.
+This information will also help community understand how to harvest and cook with seaweeds.

 Community Mentors: Caroline Collins (University of California, San Diego), Heather Ponchetti Daly (University of California, San Diego)